Plurality

 Digital Sobriety

-Excellent read.
-This article by Livio Hughes, As our world burns, is it time for digital sobriety shared by Cat Barnard got me thinking and triggered the intent to include some habits and tips to reduce my carbon footprint.
+This excellent article by Livio Hughes, As our world burns, is it time for digital sobriety shared by Cat Barnard got me thinking and triggered the intent to include some habits and tips to reduce my carbon footprint.
 Even to tweet and write fewer posts.

 “At the individual level, and in our private lives, there are many small actions we can take which, repeated at scale, can create powerful network effects.
 See for example some of the tips for reducing your digital carbon footprint hereherehere, and here.